Leprosy in Japan: Leprosy Prevention Law of 1907

 The patients who do not have supporting men and women shall be treated in public leprosaria.
 Those who have supporters shall be cared for by them.

 Leprosy Prevention Law of 1931

 Patients with leprosy shall be hospitalized in leprosaria.
 (However, it is not compulsory at the start.)
 Patients should not be engaged in works which may transmit leprosy.
-The families of patients shall be given some financial aids.
+The families of patients shall be given some financial aid.
 The privacy of patients should be respected by physicians and related workers.